westfieldlabs/datetime_helper/README.md

 Put this in your model for datetime fields that must be stored as UTC+0

+First be sure you `require 'westfield_datetime_helper/active_model'`

+Then your model class can do this:

 ```ruby
 validates :updated_at, zulu_time: true
 ```